sunsurfen/libation_docker/README.md

-# OpenAudible for Docker
+# Libation for Docker

-This container runs [OpenAudible](https://openaudible.org) with its GUI accessible by browser.
+This container runs [Libation](https://github.com/rmcrackan/Libation) with its GUI accessible by browser.

-This is an experimental alternative to the supported and recommended desktop binaries available at [openaudible.org](https://openaudible.org).

-This project is hosted on [github](https://github.com/openaudible/openaudible_docker) and [dockerhub](https://hub.docker.com/r/openaudible/openaudible)
+This project is hosted on [github](https://github.com/BCNelson/libation_docker)

 This project is based on the excellent [linuxserver.io/webtop](https://docs.linuxserver.io/images/docker-webtop) remote desktop container.

+This repo is based on [OpenAudible Docker](https://github.com/openaudible/openaudible_docker)

 ## Description

-OpenAudible runs on Linux, Mac, and Windows.
+Libation runs on Linux, Mac, and Windows.
 This Docker container runs the latest linux version in a container running Ubuntu that is via web browser.
 It uses webtop by linuxserver.io.

-This allows you to run OpenAudible from a container, on the cloud, or from any Docker capable system (NAS system?).
+This allows you to run Libation from a container, on the cloud, or from any Docker capable system (NAS system?).

 No passwords are needed to access the web page.
-For personal use.
 Only one user can view web sessions at one time-so this can't be used to share the application with multiple viewers at the same time.

 Important: DO NOT expose to WAN using port forwarding.
 Do not use as reverse proxy unless you ensure a user/password is required.